More Than 20 Years of Experience Helping Clients Seek Tax Debt Relief Through Bankruptcy

 Chapter 13 bankruptcy will not allow you to discharge tax debt, but it may be possible to work the amount you owe to the IRS into your repayment plan.
 This could allow you up to five years to pay your tax debt without accruing interest or penalties.

 Contact Us for a Consultation — Flat Rate Services Are Available

-Please contact the Dees Law Office to schedule an initial consultation to discuss your financial situation.
+Please contact the Bryant Law Office to schedule an initial consultation to discuss your financial situation.
 Evening, weekend and at-home visits are available by appointment.
 We charge a flat rate for our legal representation in bankruptcy matters.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.